Clear and Simple

 The Architect’s Registration Board (or ARB) hold a register of all architects in the UK.
 You can search the register on the ARB website.
 If someone is not on the list, they are not an architect.

 Article 4 Direction

-An Article 4 is a direction that is made under the Town and Country Planning Act.
-Councils can make these to remove some Permitted Development rights from a site.
+Councils can make Article 4 directions to remove Permitted Development rights from a site.
 This is most usual in a Conservation Area or in the Green Belt.

 Do you want to know more about Article 4 directives and how they affect PD rights?